rodrigopupe/mobx-with-architecture/README.md

 * Improve form field validations;
 * Include a password confirmation (and validation);
-* Integration with some REST API.
+* Integration with some REST API;
+* Refactoring to implement dependency inversion on the repository.

 ## ScreenShots